Campbell Dental Emergency- Bitten Tongue or Lip

 The tongue is a very important organ of the body.
 It is essential for speech, swallowing, manipulation of food, and taste.
 Because the tongue is very vascular, a serious cut or laceration may produce heavy bleeding.
 An injury of the tongue can be treated in a Campbell area dental office in most cases.

 A severe laceration may require a trip to the emergency room, especially if the bleeding is uncontrollable, the cut was caused by a dirty or rusty object, or if the cut was caused by an animal or another human.
-Campbell residents are welcomed at the office of Dr. Antonious to treat dental emergencies related to a bitten tongue, cheek or lips.
+Campbell residents are welcomed at the office of Dr. Antonious to treat dental emergencies related to a bitten tongue, cheek, lips or knocked out teeth.

 Lip, cheek and tongue injuries may result from a fall or other blunt force trauma.
 Epileptic seizures and sports related accidents may also cause oral lacerations.
 Many tongue injuries do not require sutures, do not become infected, and heal well, but a dental emergency visit should be scheduled with a Campbell area dentist as a precaution to prevent delayed or difficult healing.